Sir William Heygate, 1st Baronet

 Sir William Heygate, 1st Baronet (24 June 1782 – 28 August 1844) was a British politician who served as Lord Mayor of London from 1822 to 1823.
 He was the first Heygate Baronet of Southend.

-He was awarded his baronetcy on 15 September 1831 on the occasion of King William IV's Coronation Honours.
+Life

 He was a Member of Parliament for Sudbury from 1818 to 1826.

 He also led the public campaign to create Southend Pier.
+He died in the office of Chamberlain of the City of London, a position he had held since only the previous year.

+He had a son, William Unwin Heygate, born 1825.

+Honours

+He was awarded his baronetcy on 15 September 1831 on the occasion of King William IV's Coronation Honours.

 A train on the Southend Pier Railway is named after him.
-He died in the office of Chamberlain of the City of London, a position he had held since only the previous year.